awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ### Granting access to CMKs for use with encrypted AMIs and EBS snapshots<a name="ec2-fleet-service-linked-roles-access-to-cmks"></a>

-If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your EC2 Fleet and you use a customer managed customer master key \(CMK\) for encryption, you must grant the **AWSServiceRoleForEC2Fleet** role permission to use the CMK so that Amazon EC2 can launch instances on your behalf\.
+If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your EC2 Fleet and you use a customer\-managed customer master key \(CMK\) for encryption, you must grant the **AWSServiceRoleForEC2Fleet** role permission to use the CMK so that Amazon EC2 can launch instances on your behalf\.
 To do this, you must add a grant to the CMK, as shown in the following procedure\.

 When providing permissions, grants are an alternative to key policies\.
 For more information, see [Using Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) and [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.